TheOftedal/3018-pro-cnc-upgrades/x-axis-limit-switches/README.md

-# SainSmart Genmitsu 3018-PRO x-axis limit switch
+# SainSmart Genmitsu 3018-PRO X-Axis Limit Switch

-X-axis limiter is based on two sub miniature leaf spring switches to sense when the spindle has reached the edge of the x-axis.
+X-axis limiter based on two sub miniature leaf spring switches to sense when the spindle has reached the edge of the x-axis.
 This leaves only a couple of millimeters to the edge of the x-axis on either side.
 The switches are mounted to the frame with the original M5x16 screws and can thus be fitted with no manipulation of the frame.